 Jaipur : Rajasthan Small cottage industries, Channi carpets and textiles pvt.
 Ltd., Jaipur boutique carpet

-Blue pottery is a craft which traces its ancestry to the Mongol and Chinese techniques of glazing tiles.In other words, this was first introduced in India by the Mughals.
-However, the Indigo dye that is used lends itself to the name.For instance,this form of pottery is widely prevalent in Turkey today.
-Above all,Persian motifs are used in making tiles, plates, cups as well as several other items in India.
+The Mongol and Chinese techniques of glazing tiles is the origin of blue pottery.In other words, The Mughlas first introduced this craft in India.
+However, the Indigo dye that is used, lends itself to the name.For instance, this form of pottery is widely prevalent in Turkey today.
+As a matter of fact ,Persian motifs are used in making tiles, plates, cups as well as several other items in India.

 Firstly juttis and mojaris, are closed footwear made from camel leather.
 Further, they are widely used in the deserts of Rajasthan.
-Today,t hey are available in a variety of colours and designs.
-They are simple and uncomplicated footwear.In other words, young women pair juts with jeans, salwars and other fashionable dresses.Hence, juttis and Mojaris are considered fashionable footwear today.
+Today, they are available in a variety of colours and designs.
+They are simple and uncomplicated footwear.In other words, young women pair juttis with jeans, salwars and other fashionable dresses.Hence, juttis and Mojaris are considered fashionable footwear today.

 Dhurries are cotton floor coverings widely used in India.
-Above all , they are utilitaria.In addition, they assuredly add colour & aesthetics to the surroundings.
+Above all, they are utilitarian.In addition, they assuredly add colour & aesthetics to the surroundings.
 For instance, Ikea and other well known home decor companies source dhurries from India.
 Madhya Pradesh, Himachal Pradesh, Uttar Pradesh Rajasthan & Karnataka in South India have large scale dhurrie making centers.

-Similarly,the light weight, fluffy and incredibly soft cotton quilts from Jaipur are also known as razais.
-They are available in pastel colors in block prints.
-These are some of the best souvenirs from India
+Similarly, the light weight, fluffy and incredibly soft cotton quilts from Jaipur are also known as razais or dohars.
+They are available in pastel colours in block prints.
+These are some of the best souvenirs from India.